-Filings and plans are available for your comments on the Division of Insurance website.
-A brief consumer friendly explanation of the rate request will accompany each filing and the plan documents including the Schedule of Benefits and Evidence of Coverage will also be available for review.
+Rate filings and plans are available for your comments on the Division of Insurance website.
+A brief explanation of the rate request will accompany each filing and the plan documents including the Schedule of Benefits and Evidence of Coverage will also be available for review.
 All comments will be reviewed and made public if you so desire.

 Can I qualify for subsidies?

-For the individual market if your income is 133 percent (or less) of the federal poverty level, then you will qualify for Medicaid.
-Between 134 percent and 400 percent of the federal poverty level a graduated subsidy is available.
+For the individual market if your household income is 138 percent (or less) of the federal poverty level, then you will qualify for Medicaid.
+Between 139 percent and 400 percent of the federal poverty level a graduated subsidy is available.

 Can I qualify for business tax credits?